 From what I can tell, inside the the initrd image, it runs the init script which tries to run the command ‘mount /sysimage’ which was failing.
 Without /sysimage the initrd image can’t pass control over to the real system.
 I was able to replace that line with ‘mount -o defaults –ro -t ext3 /dev/md1 /sysroot’, and then manually cpio/gzip the image back into place.
 From there I was able to boot off of the mirrored drive and continue as normal.

 I have another one or two systems to do like this still, so I’m hoping to refine the process a bit and maybe figure out what when wrong with the initrd.
-It was educational to dig into the initrd image and figure out a bit more about how a modern linux box boots.
+It was educational to dig into the initrd image and figure out a bit more about how a modern linux box boots and many other things you could learn from types of radio broadcasting.